BonoboPLC/bonoboplc_wiki/games/raffle/cash-accumulator-raffle.md

 ## Guaranteed Prize Pool

-  You can set a minimum prize which is guaranteed to be won, regardless of the number of tickets sold.
+  You can set a Guaranteed Prize which is certain to be available to be won, regardless of the number of tickets sold.

  If at the start of the Draw, the actual prize pool is less than the Guaranteed Prize Pool, then the system will automatically top up the prize pool to reach the Guaranteed prize pool.

-   ## Prize Pool Seeding